microsoft/ContosoTraders/docs/Setup-instructions overall.md

 1. Navigate to Azure
 2. Contoso-traders-rg
-a.
-Contoso-traders-product App Service
+	* Contoso-traders-product App Service
-b.
-Azure Redis Cache
+	* Azure Redis Cache
-c.
-Cosmos DB (2)
+	* Cosmos DB (2)
-d.
-Load Testing Resource
+	* Load Testing Resource
-e.
-Cognitive Services
+	* Cognitive Services
-f.
-Azure Container App
+	* Azure Container App
-g.
-Azure Container Registry.
+	* Azure Container Registry.
-h.
-Front Door and CDN Profiles
+	* Front Door and CDN Profiles
-i.
-Key Vault
+	* Key Vault
-j.
-Azure Kubernetes Service
+	* Azure Kubernetes Service
-k.
-Log Analytics Workspace
+	* Log Analytics Workspace
-l.
-SQL Databases
+	* SQL Databases
-m.
-Storage Accounts
+	* Storage Accounts
 3. Along with contoso-traders-rg, you will also see another RG named contoso-traders-aks-nodes-rg, which includes Kubernetes node resources.
 If you want to understand how these components are used, please refer to the architecture here link)